awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 ## Creating a Traffic Policy by Importing a JSON Document<a name="traffic-policy-import"></a>

 You can create a new traffic policy or a new version of an existing traffic policy by importing a document in JSON format that describes all of the endpoints and rules that you want to include in the traffic policy\.
-For information about the format of the JSON document and several examples that you can copy and revise, see [Traffic Policy Document Format](http://docs.aws.amazon.com/Route53/latest/APIReference/api-policies-traffic-policy-document-format.html) in the *Amazon Route 53 API Reference*\.
+For information about the format of the JSON document and several examples that you can copy and revise, see [Traffic Policy Document Format](https://docs.aws.amazon.com/Route53/latest/APIReference/api-policies-traffic-policy-document-format.html) in the *Amazon Route 53 API Reference*\.

 The easiest way to get the JSON\-formatted document for an existing traffic policy version is to use the `get-traffic-policy` command in the AWS CLI\.
-For more information, see [get\-traffic\-policy](http://docs.aws.amazon.com/cli/latest/reference/route53/get-traffic-policy.html) in the *AWS CLI Command Reference*\.
+For more information, see [get\-traffic\-policy](https://docs.aws.amazon.com/cli/latest/reference/route53/get-traffic-policy.html) in the *AWS CLI Command Reference*\. <a name="traffic-policy-import-procedure"></a>

 **To create a traffic policy by importing a JSON document**